 We invite you to come to our monthly meet the doulas event to find out more about how our group practice works.

 When you sign a contract with dc birth doulas, you hire our doulas as a team.
-You have an opportunity to get to know all of the doulas through the monthly meet the doulas event, birth plan workshop, emails and phone calls.
+You have an opportunity to get to know all of the doulas through the monthly meet the doulas event, emails and phone calls.
 One of the doulas will meet you in your home for a prenatal visit.
 Depending on the on-call schedule, this same doula or a different doula will provide you with the full labor support and immediate postpartum assistance with breastfeeding in the hospital.
 You will also receive a postpartum visit at your home by the doula that attended your birth.

 Working with a small-group doula practice has significant advantages over working with an individual or agency doula.
 When you choose to work with the dc birth doulas group, you benefit from: